KSheridan86/project-5-RossAnthonyDesigns/README.md

 * Given that I am a user when I navigate to my Cart I can remove products.

 Implementation of tests:
-* Create an "Delete from Cart" button.
+* Create a "Delete from Cart" button.
 * Wire up views and URLS for "Delete from Cart" button.
 * Ensure items deleted are in fact deleted.